 - 40 Units and communal facilities

 The Maesyffynnon Extra Care development was handed over to Rhondda Cynon Taf by Linc Cymru on Friday the 1stMay 2020 at the height of the Covid-19 pandemic.
 All residents were under strict quarantine and confined to their rooms, where meals were delivered.
 Residents were able to go to an open space externally for a short period of time each day.

 The building has crisp lines and a mixed pallet of materials with a traditional blend which belies the fact that the principal construction is formed from 120 modular units, being delivered to site on the back of a lorry and craned into place.

-The building is the first of its kind in Wales and a major milestone for using innovative modular construction in future Extra Care developments.
+The building is one of the first of its kind in Wales and a major milestone for using innovative modular construction in future Extra Care developments.